 With all that said, this collar is a bit more expensive than most other options.
 For this reason, we only recommend it if you really want something unique for your feline.
 Otherwise, choose a less expensive option.

-8. Country Brook Summer Polyester Breakaway Cat Collar
+7. Country Brook Design Summer Polyester Breakaway Cat Collar

 The Country Brook Design Summer Polyester Breakaway Cat Collar, in particular, is made with a variety of cool blues, greens, and yellows.
 However, this same company makes a wide variety of different collars with all sorts of different colors.
 The collar is lightweight for all-the-time wear, including during the summer.
 The collar is made in the USA from soft polyester.
 This material is durable and soft.
 It doesn’t fray easily at the edges or wear down.